Overview

 • Global call in—Allow a local phone number to call in to Webex meetings.
 The local numbers that are available depend on the configuration in your Webex site.

-• Calling Line Identification (CLI)—Allow additional security for your meetings.
+• Calling Line Identification (CLI)—Allow more security for your meetings.
 CLI is a form of caller ID that sends a caller's phone number to the system before the call is answered.
 For more information, see Enable CLI Authentication for Webex Meetings, Webinars, and Training.

 • Check Use authentication PIN if you want to require a PIN when using CLI.